rascazzo/scaRab/README.md

 Hi,

 Scarab was designed and written by me, dev@emiliorascazzo.it, in order to make it easy to use java web application not only as a container for web pages, as well as lite CMS.But it provides a REST API as related to the CMS.
+The administration back office side is not completed yet.

 Install and work is not complicated.
+But there are more steps.
 It is a java project that needs Tomcat.
 I currently use the v 7 Tomcat.
 And as a 1.7 JVM.

 The directory /Scarab contains src of the Scarab project java.
 Required libraries are available through the installation of Maven.